 We found:

 Next, Ecopia's building footprint data was used to get a clearer picture of the property exposed to coastal flood risk across the country.
 There are 19,947,701 buildings located within these census tracts.
 That's over 47.5 billion square feet of property at risk of damage from coastal flooding.
-Click here to explore the map and see which buildings are at risk.
+Explore the map below to see which buildings are at risk of coastal flooding.
+Note: basemap imagery is not the same imagery used for feature extraction, so there may be some discrepancies.

 How does risk translate across socioeconomic groups?